Features

 That's it!
 Events are now automatically tracked for all collection mutations.

 Important: The events addon is a layer extension, not a standalone package.
-You must extend both the base layer and the events addon.
+You must extend both the base @fyit/crouton-core layer and the events addon.

 Configuration